BoyanXu/BoyanXu.github.io/_posts/2020-04-22-Learn-Math-read-note-exercise.md

     - Read an axiomatic system = Learn the universal language, used to communicate
     - [Interpret](http://boyan-nyu.com/2018/09/14/Interpreting-the-Language-of-Math/) an axiomatic system = [Interpret](http://boyan-nyu.com/2018/09/14/Interpreting-the-Language-of-Math/) with your own language, used to think

-    → Take notes for a math book = Record your mapping from the universal language to [your own language](http://boyan-nyu.com/2018/09/14/Interpreting-the-Language-of-Math/) over an axiomatic system, that is, *f ( universal language) → [your own language](http://boyan-nyu.com/2018/09/14/Interpreting-the-Language-of-Math/)*
+    → Take Notes for a math book = Record your mapping from the universal language to [your own language](http://boyan-nyu.com/2018/09/14/Interpreting-the-Language-of-Math/) over an axiomatic system, that is, *f ( universal language) → [your own language](http://boyan-nyu.com/2018/09/14/Interpreting-the-Language-of-Math/)*

     → Do Exercises after reading = Test and Debug your interpretation over the axiomatic system (your own language)